 Citing your sources is a twofold process

-Rather than grabbing each part (author, title, publication date, etc.) of a citation from an article or book individually, every library database has a Cite feature.
+Rather than grabbing each part (author, title, publication date, etc.) of a citation from an article or book individually, every library database and the library catalog offer a Cite feature.
 In the form of a link or button it most often lies on the top or right hand side of a database screen.
 This feature generates a citation of the research you are viewing in multiple formats.
 Simply click the “Cite” button, select the citation format you need, and copy and paste the provided citation into your document..

 NOTE that this citation creator is imperfect. and while very close, doesn’t always create a citation you will end up using, While it does get you very close to an accurate citation and makes research much easier than creating each citation from scratch, it is not always correct.
 Ultimately, your grade depends on proper citations, , so do review each and every one of these citations for accuracy.